Where will you visit next?

 This Christmas, we're bringing festive traditions to life at our country houses, atmospheric gardens and wintry countryside in Kent.

-Cover to Cover: Christmas at Scotney starts on Saturday 22 November.
-Other favourites returning this year include bookable Christmas lunches in the Stables tea-room, 'Late Nights & Lights' events, and our North Pole letter-writing station, popular with older and younger visitors alike.
+Cover to Cover: Join us for Christmas at Scotney starts from Saturday 22 November to Sunday 4 January.
+Other favourites returning this year include bookable Christmas lunches in the Stables tea-room, 'Late Nights & Lights' events and our North Pole letter-writing station - plus twelve trees in the beautifully transformed mansion house.

 Get into the festive spirit with Chartwell's Christmas fair complete with local makers and plenty of craft stalls between 20 to 23 November and then enjoy a wonderful Christmas as Chartwell is dressed with stunning lights and Christmas trees all inspired by Sir Winston Churchill’s love for animals from cherished pets and exotic creatures to farmyard favourites.
 Will you spot them all?